How to have impactful conversations with your MP

 1. Introduce yourselves and explain why you’re here

-We're your constituents: voters, local residents, ordinary people from all walks of life, united in wanting to see action for people, climate and nature.
-Together, we're already acting and leading on tackling climate and restoring nature.
-Look at all the amazing things already happening in your constituency.
+• You’re constituents.
+Voters, local residents, ordinary people from all walks of life, united in wanting to see action for people, climate and nature.

-We want you to make standing beside us on climate and nature your legacy.
-Building on the progress already made here in the UK, we need more projects which are good for us, good for nature and good for the climate.
-We want you to be able to tell the next generation, at home and abroad, that you helped create a better future than the one we currently face.
+• You want your MP to make standing up for action on climate and nature part of their legacy.
+You want them to be able to tell the next generation, at home and abroad, that they helped create a better future than the one we currently face.

 2. Introduce them to the campaign